MooersLab/pymolsnips/README.md

     },
 ```

 Restart VSC.
 Open a pml file.
-You should sse pml in the lower right on the bottom panel.
-You should also see syntax highlights.
+You should see pml in the lower right on the bottom panel.
+You should also see syntax highlighting of the pml text.
 Type the tab trigger **ao** to test the snippet for ambient occlusion.

 <!--
 <h2>Text editors that are ready out of the box</h2>